francescodelduchetto/sentor/README.md

 ## Config

-The config file contains the list of topics to be monitored and the definition, for each, of when we want to be alerted.
-It can also contain, for each monitored topic, an optional list of processes to be executed after sending the alert.
+The config file contains the list of topics to be monitored and the definition, for each, of when we want to be alerted, or execute other processes.

 ```yaml
 - name : '/row_detector/path_error'